Dunkin' Donuts: Logo

 A script version of the words Dunkin' Donuts was filed on March 31, 1955, and registered on February 2, 1960.
 A later logo was for a drawing and word logo depicting a figure with a doughnut for a head and a coffee cup and doughnut body wearing a garrison cap, with Dunkin emblazoned on both the coffee cup and cap.
 The design was rendered primarily in yellow and brown.
 The logo was applied for on June 23, 1958, registered on May 23, 1961, and put into use on July 1, 1964.

 In 1966, the company began using a hot pink color for its branding and used a logo showing a stylized coffee cup with the company's name rendered on one line as a circle, evoking a doughnut dunking into the cup.
-In 1980 bright orange was added to the hot pink.
-As of 2014 the logo was a variation of the logo that has been in use since about 1980: an all-capitals rendering of the words Dunkin' Donuts (Dunkin in orange, Donuts in pink) in a thick, Frankfurter typeface with a coffee cup outlined in brown with a "DD" monogram.
+In 1980, bright orange was added to the hot pink.
+As of 2014, the logo was a variation of the logo that has been in use since 1980: an all-capitals rendering of the words Dunkin' Donuts (Dunkin in orange, Donuts in pink) in a thick, Frankfurter typeface with a coffee cup outlined in brown with a "DD" monogram.